Codecademy/datasets/twitch/README.md

 [Twitch.tv](www.twitch.tv) is the world's leading video platform and community where millions of people and thousands of interests collide in a beautiful explosion of video games, pop culture, and conversation.

-In the Data Science Path Cumulative Project, we have partnered with [Twitch Science Team](https://science.twitch.tv/) and we were given two related tables that describe user engagmeent with Twitch video and Twitch chat:
+In the Data Science Path Cumulative Project, we have partnered with the [Twitch Science Team](https://science.twitch.tv/) and we were given two related tables that describe user engagmeent with Twitch video and Twitch chat:

 - [x] [`stream.csv`](stream.csv)
 - [x] [`chat.csv`](chat.csv)